attractivechaos/k8/README.md

 // Replace the byte array starting from $offset to $data, where $data can be a number,
 // a string, an array or Bytes.
 The size of the array is modified if the new array
 // is larger.
 Return the number of modified bytes.
-If only one byte needs to be
-// changed, using the [] operator gives better performance.
-Bytes.prototype.set(data: number|string|Array, offset: number) :number
+Bytes.prototype.set(data: number|string|Array, offset?: number) :number

-// Append $data to the byte array Bytes.prototype.set(data: number|string|Array) :number

 // Convert the byte array to string Bytes.prototype.toString()